docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 As a _batteries included_ Docker image, docker-mailserver provides you with all the required components and a default configuration, to run a decent and secure mail server.

-One may customize all aspects of internal components.
+One may then customize all aspects of its internal components.
 - Simple customization is supported through [docker-compose configuration](https://github.com/tomav/docker-mailserver/blob/master/docker-compose.yml.dist) and the [env-mailserver](https://github.com/tomav/docker-mailserver/blob/master/env-mailserver.dist) configuration file.
 - Advanced customization is supported through providing "monkey-patching" configuration files and/or [deriving your own image](https://github.com/tomav/docker-mailserver/blob/master/Dockerfile) from docker-mailserver's upstream, for a complete control over how things run!